North Plainfield High School: Athletics

 The North Plainfield High School Canucks have competed since 2005 in the Raritan Division of the Skyland Conference, which is comprised of public and private high schools in Hunterdon, Somerset and Warren counties, and operates under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 Prior to the NJSIAA's 2009 reorganization, the school had competed in the Mountain Valley Conference, which included high schools in Essex and Union counties.
 With 733 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group II for most athletic competition purposes, which included schools with an enrollment of 486 to 758 students in that grade range.
 The football team competes in Division 2A of the Big Central Football Conference, which includes 60 public and private high schools in Hunterdon, Middlesex, Somerset, Union and Warren counties, which are broken down into 10 divisions by size and location.
 The school was classified by the NJSIAA as Group III North for football for 2024–2026, which included schools with 700 to 884 students.

 The Canuck nickname comes from the borough being called "Little Canada" for its location north of Plainfield and across the Green Brook, just as Canada lies north of the United States across the St. Lawrence River.

-The boys track team won the Group III spring / outdoor track state championship in 1964 (as co-champion).
+The boys' track team won the Group III spring / outdoor track state championship in 1964 (as co-champion).

-North Plainfield's football team won the 2008 Skyland Conference Raritan Division championship.
+The football team won the 2008 Skyland Conference Raritan Division championship.
 In 2011 North Plainfield's Canucks went undefeated during the regular season achieving the record of 9-0.
 They won the Skyland Conference and entered the conference playoffs as the number 1 seed and secured home field advantage for the remainder of the playoffs.
 The North Plainfield Canucks played the #8 seed Carteret High School Ramblers, losing by a score of 27-21.
 The 2011 Canucks were the 3rd football team in Canuck history to ever achieve the record of 9-0 during the regular season.

-North Plainfield's soccer team won three Group II Conference Championships, in 1986, 1987 and 1988.
+The boys' soccer team won three Group II Conference Championships, in 1986, 1987 and 1988.
 The team finished those seasons ranked as one of the top teams in the state outscoring opponents (127 goals for 8 against).

-The 1996 North Plainfield baseball team won the Central Jersey Group II state title with a 9-6 win over Ridge High School, earning the first title in school history.
+The 1996 baseball team won the Central Jersey Group II state title with a 9-6 win over Ridge High School, earning the first title in school history.

-The girls spring track team was the Group II state champion in 1996.
+The girls' spring track team was the Group II state champion in 1996.

 In 2010, the boys' soccer team won the Central Jersey Group II title after defeating Delaware Valley Regional High School 2-1.

 Administration

 The school's principal is Joseph Krouse.
-His core administration includes three assistant principals.